-Under new rules: initial income eligibility will be 185% FPL with exit income level at 200% FPL.
-All child care will be authorized for a period of 12 months with parent co-pays not to increase during their initial eligibility.
-At redetermination cases will be reviewed to determine if the family will continue on with traditional child care, go on to graduated phase out, or close.
+Initial income eligibility will be 185% FPL with exit income level at 200% FPL.
+All childcare will be authorized for a period of 12 months with parent co-pays not to increase during their initial eligibility.
+At redetermination, cases will be reviewed to determine if the family will continue on with traditional childcare, go on to graduated phase out or close.

-- Income under 185% will remain on traditional CC - Income between 185-199 will go on to Graduated Phase Out for an additional 12 months at a set co-payment - Income at 200%FPL and above will close in CC - Child care cases will only close at any time for the following reasons: - 10 unexplained absences per month with no attempt in contacted family - Intentional IPV or substantiated fraud - Permanently moves out of the state - o Income exceeds 85% of the state median income (SMI) - Death of case head or child - Subsidized Child Care & Child Care for Working Families not on TANF
+- Income under 185% FPL will remain on traditional CC. - Income between 185-199% FPL will go on to graduated phase out for an additional 12 months at a set co-payment. - o Income at 200% FPL and above will close in CC. - Childcare cases will only close at any time for the following reasons: - Excessive unexplained absences of the child from the childcare site; - Intentional IPV or substantiated fraud; - A permanent change in the child's residency; - o Income exceeds 85% of the State Median Income (SMI); - A written request to close the case or to authorize childcare for a specific length of time; or - o Death of case head or child. - Subsidized Childcare & Childcare for Working Families not on TANF

-Delaware uses TANF and MOE funds to subsidize or co-pay child care for working TANF recipients or those participating in TANF approved work preparation activities.
-Delaware also uses TANF and MOE funds to provide child care to working low-earning Delaware families.
-The purpose is to enable families to pay for child care while engaged in work preparation and/or employment and to enable low-earning families to pay child care expenses so they can accept and retain employment.
+Delaware uses TANF and MOE funds to subsidize or co-pay childcare for working TANF recipients or those participating in TANF approved work preparation activities.
+Delaware also uses TANF and MOE funds to provide childcare to working low-earning Delaware families.
+The purpose is to enable families to pay for childcare while engaged in work preparation and/or employment and to enable low-earning families to pay childcare expenses so they can accept and retain employment.